YiLi-2020/academic-kickstart/content/home/experience.md

   location = "Peking University" date_start = "2019-07-01"
   date_end = "2019-08-31"
-  description = """Participated a project on using CRISPR-Cas9 to triple negative breast cancer(TNBC) in a two-month summer research program in the State Key Laboratory of Natural and Biomimetic Drugs of Peking University.
+  description = """Participated in a project on using CRISPR-Cas9 to triple negative breast cancer(TNBC) in a two-month summer research program in the State Key Laboratory of Natural and Biomimetic Drugs of Peking University.

 ·Designed and synthesized targeted gene, and verified by sequencing technology.